captn3m0/google-sre-ebook/README.md

 # Google SRE Book/s

-Generates a EPUB/MOBI/PDF for the Google SRE Book/s.

-Original sources are downloaded from https://landing.google.com/sre/books
+Generates a EPUB/MOBI/PDF for the Google SRE Books.
+Original sources are downloaded from https://sre.google/books/

 Visit the [Releases](https://github.com/captn3m0/google-sre-ebook/releases) page to download the latest release.
 Go through all the releases, and click "Assets" to view a list of files.